Yugoslavia in the Eurovision Song Contest 1981

 Yugoslavia was represented at the Eurovision Song Contest 1981 with the song "Lejla", written by Ranko Boban, and performed by Seid Memić Vajta.
 The Yugoslav participating broadcaster, Jugoslavenska radiotelevizija (JRT), selected its entry through Jugovizija 1981.

 Before Eurovision

 Jugovizija 1981

 After a four-year break, Jugoslavenska radiotelevizija (JRT) returned to the Eurovision Song Contest in 1981.

-TV Belgrade (TVBg) staged the Yugoslav national final, Jugovizija 1981, on 28 February at its television studios in Belgrade, hosted by Minja Subota and Helga Vlahović.
-Sixteen songs made it to the national final, which was broadcast by JRT to all of the regions of Yugoslavia.
-The winner was decided by the votes of eight regional juries (Sarajevo, Skopje, Novi Sad, Titograd, Zagreb, Belgrade, Ljubljana, and Pristina).
+RTV Belgrade staged the Yugoslav national final, Jugovizija 1981, on 28 February at its television studios in Belgrade, hosted by Minja Subota and Helga Vlahović.
+Each of the eight JRT participating sub-national broadcasters (RTV Sarajevo, RTV Skopje, RTV Novi Sad, RTV Titograd, RTV Zagreb, RTV Belgrade, RTV Ljubljana, and RTV Pristina) entered two songs to Jugovizija, making a national final of sixteen songs.
+The winner was decided by the votes of the regional juries of the eight broadcasters, which could not vote for their own entries.

-The winning entry was "Lejla", performed by Bosnian singer Seid Memić Vajta and written by Ranko Boban.
+The winner was "Lejla" representing RTV Sarajevo, written by Ranko Boban, and performed by Seid Memić Vajta.